-- When entering into negotiations regarding professional services, a professional accountant in public practice may quote whatever fee is deemed appropriate.
+- 240.1 When entering into negotiations regarding professional services, a professional accountant in public practice may quote whatever fee is deemed appropriate.
 The fact that one professional accountant in public practice may quote a fee lower than another is not in itself unethical.
 Nevertheless, there may be threats to compliance with the fundamental principles arising from the level of fees quoted.
 For example, a self-interest threat to professional competence and due care is created if the fee quoted is so low that it may be difficult to perform the engagement in accordance with applicable technical and professional standards for that price. - 240.2 The existence and significance of any threats created will depend on factors such as the level of fee quoted and the services to which it applies.
 The significance of any threat shall be evaluated and safeguards applied when necessary to eliminate the threat or reduce it to an acceptable level.
-Examples of such safeguards include: - Making the client aware of the terms of the engagement and, in particular, the basis on which fees are charged and which services are covered by the quoted fee. - Assigning appropriate time and qualified staff to the task. - 240.3 Contingent fees are widely used for certain types of non-assurance engagements.
+Examples of such safeguards include: - Making the client aware of the terms of the engagement and, in particular, the basis on which fees are charged and which services are covered by the quoted fee; or - Assigning appropriate time and qualified staff to the task. - 240.3 Contingent fees are widely used for certain types of non-assurance engagements.
 They may, however, create threats to compliance with the fundamental principles in certain circumstances.
 They may create a self-interest threat to objectivity.
 The existence and significance of such threats will depend on factors including: - The nature of the engagement. - The range of possible fee amounts. - The basis for determining the fee. - Whether the outcome or result of the transaction is to be reviewed by an independent third party. - 240.4 The significance of any such threats shall be evaluated and safeguards applied when necessary to eliminate or reduce them to an acceptable level.
-Examples of such safeguards include: - An advance written agreement with the client as to the basis of remuneration. - Disclosure to intended users of the work performed by the professional accountant in public practice and the basis of remuneration. - Quality control policies and procedures. - Review by an independent third party of the work performed by the professional accountant in public practice.
+Examples of such safeguards include: - An advance written agreement with the client as to the basis of remuneration:

-Contingent fees for non-assurance services provided to audit clients and other assurance clients are discussed in Sections 290 and 291 of this part of the Code.
+Contingent fees for non-assurance services provided to audit clients and other assurance clients are discussed in Sections 290 and 291 of this Code.